kkwong44/brainpower/README.md

 * Company Name on the left as part of the logo
 * An image of the logo next to the company name
 * Both company name and logo will redirect to the home page when these are clicked by the user
-* A button like element on the right will change its background color when hover over this element and restore it's original color when hover is removed
+* A button like element on the right will change its background color when hover over this element and restore its original color when hover is removed
 * For home page, the link is to direct to the Game Page
 * For game page, the link is to access the instruction modal box